Please note, your app does not need to be listed in the App Directory for it to work for your own or other Slack workspaces.

 - Messages from my app don't contain any typos or grammatical errors.

-- My app doesn't spam all users on a team either in DM or by email (see API Terms of Service).
+- My app doesn't spam all users on a workspace either in DM or by email (see API Terms of Service).

 - My app uses @-channel or @-here notifications only when truly appropriate.

-- My app does not use any Slack team email addresses collected when the app is installed to send emails to those users.
+- My app does not use any Slack workspace email addresses collected when the app is installed to send emails to those users.

 - If my app uses a slash command or bot user, there's a way for a user to ask for help or send feedback within the app.

-- I've tested my app on my own Slack team to confirm all its features are functional.
+- I've tested my app on my own Slack workspace to confirm all its features are functional.

 - I've performed a final test before submitting my app, including installing it from scratch using my own instructions and completing the entire onboarding process.